pokt-network/poktroll/docusaurus/docs/actors/actors.md

 They can be thought of as `servers`, `processes` or `clients`.

-Off-chain actors play a key role in executing off-chain business logic that is verified on-chain and drives on-chain state transitions:
+Off-chain actors play a key role in executing off-chain business logic that is verified on-chain and drives on-chain state transitions.